lgwb89/blog/content/posts/2020-06-22-why-i-deleted-whatsapp.md

 So deleting WhatsApp felt like a weight off my shoulders.
 I was finally out!
 Those annoying groups - gone forever!
 I felt in control of my digital life again.

-## The upsides are massive
+## 5. The upsides are massive

-It's far too easy to think about what you lose from deleting WhatsApp vs. what you gain.
+It's easier to think about the downsides of deleting WhatsApp vs. the upsides.

+Downsides:

+- Harder to be in touch with some people
-I will miss out on some messages that would have made me happy.
+- Miss out on messages that make you happy

-But on the other hand, I'll:
+Upsides:

 - Get time back
 - Be more present
+- Miss out on messages that didn't make you happy
 - Be less anxious from not being hooked to my phone
 - Have higher quality communication from calling more

-For me, that was a good trade.
+For me, the upsides outweigh the downsides.

 ## WhatsApp?
 Not much, really